thecodexhub/task-manager/README.md

 # Task Manager

-Backend for Task Manager app built in NodeJS and ExpressJS using Typescript.
+Backend for Task Manager application that is developed in Typescript using NodeJS and ExpressJS.
+MongoDB is used as the database.

-## Features:
+## Services:

 - [x] Authentication service
 - [x] Task management service

+## Features:

+This project has several features -

+- use Typescript for making it easier to read and debug
+- build robust authentication flow
+- handle errors and present different types of errors
+- create, read, update and delete task from MongoDB Atlas
+- show different entities using query on documents
+- use Test Driven approach for effective and sustainable code
+- write production-ready code following best practices

 ## API Reference: